elotl/smf-nova/policies/multicluster-span-policies/README.md

 ## Prerequisites

 1. Cilium Cluster Mesh installed on both Nova workload clusters

-## Install Nova with `multi-cluster-capacity` option

-If Nova is already installed, then you can edit the Nova scheduler deployment on the Nova control plane and add this option.
+2. Nova installed with `multi-cluster-capacity` option: If Nova is already installed, then the Nova scheduler deployment can be editted  on the Nova control plane to add this option.

 ```
-kubectl --context ${} edit nova-scheduler -n elotl
+kubectl --context ${NOVA_CONTROLPLANE_CONTEXT} edit nova-scheduler -n elotl
 ```

 The nova-scheduler manifest with the added flags will look like this: